Ukraine, Lviv, December 2017 2018 Lviv

 The next day the way back is by crowded avtobus.
-The fare is low but for a daily commute still a burden to the housholdbudget.
-On the way to the busstop the scenery is for my eyes somewhat chaotic, the road is unpaved and the houses mostly have fences of some kind around the gardens.
+The fare is low but for a daily commute still a burden to the household budget.
+On the way to the bus stop the scenery is for my eyes somewhat chaotic, the road is unpaved and the houses mostly have fences of some kind around the gardens.
 Still a green, friendly environment, partly urbanised.

 I am told the village was visited by some officials and the main road was somewhat repaired.
-However most of the budget for renovation of roads had disappeared again as usual.
-The local population therefore had blocked the main road in protest.
-Masha tells all was in vain as nothing happend.
+However, most of the budget for the renovation of roads had disappeared again as usual.
+The local population, therefore, had blocked the main road in protest.
+Masha tells all was in vain as nothing happened.
 My friends see it as defeat.
-For me it is different, a victory as these people spoke up and united for their cause.
-I hope they continue doing this as just the continious protests will on the long term have succes.
+For me, it is different, a victory as these people spoke up and united for their cause.
+I hope they continue doing this as just the continuous protests will on the long term have success.
 Ukrainians find it difficult to speak up for themselves, a heritage from the Soviet era where the KGB could be at the door and the family could be deported the next day.